Kkaiyuanwg/Elbus/README.md

 ## Installation

-Go to releases and install from your phone (SDK>21)
+Go to [the releases tab](https://github.com/Kkaiyuanwg/Elbus/releases) and install from your phone (SDK>21)

 ---

 <details><summary>Issues</summary>

-If you encounter any problems or have suggestions for improvements, please [open a new issue](link-to-your-repository/issues).
+If you encounter any problems or have suggestions for improvements, please [open a new issue]([link-to-your-repository/](https://github.com/Kkaiyuanwg/Elbus/)issues).

 </details>